 Sometimes, the lesions may bleed slowly.
 Over time, this may cause low numbers of red blood cells (anaemia).
 This can cause symptoms such as tiredness and breathlessness.

-If you have been diagnosed with HIV, your HIV specialist will usually arrange for you to have any symptoms of Kaposi’s investigated.
-But you may go to your GP with symptoms that could be Kaposi’s and be referred to a specialist for tests.
+If you have been diagnosed with HIV and have possible symptoms of Kaposi’s sarcoma your HIV specialist will usually arrange for you to have tests.
+Or you may go to your GP with symptoms and be referred to a specialist for tests.

-If you are diagnosed with Kaposi’s but have not been tested for HIV, your doctor will discuss testing with you.
-Knowing whether you have HIV will help doctors decide how to treat the Kaposi’s.
+If you are diagnosed with Kaposi’s sarcoma but have not been tested for HIV, your doctor and nurse will talk to you about having a test.
+Knowing if you have HIV will help doctors decide how to treat the Kaposi’s.

 - the type of Kaposi’s you have

-- the number and size of lesions you have
+- the number and size of your lesions

 - where the lesions are